 Lubrication 101: Why You Need It – And How It Affects Conception

-It may not come as a shock to you that when a woman becomes sexually aroused before intercourse, her vagina produces its own lubrication to make penetration possible (and pleasurable).
-However, not every woman has the ability to to produce enough of this natural lube to invite pain-free penetration – which is why personal lubricants have long been a staple in the sex lives of many couples.
+It may not come as a shock to you that when a woman becomes sexually aroused before intercourse, her vagina produces its own lubrication.
+This makes penetration possible and pleasurable.
+However, not every woman has the ability to to produce enough of this natural lube to invite pain-free penetration.
+This is why personal lubricants have long been a staple in the sex lives of many couples.
 In fact, in a 2013 study, 9 out of 10 women expressed that sex was more comfortable and enjoyable when they used lubrication.

 Unfortunately, the sorts of lube used to enhance a couple’s sex life are not conducive to conception.
-These personal products found in the drug store often contain a pH balance and consistency that does not support conception – and instead prevents sperm from effectively swimming through the cervix towards the woman’s egg.
+These personal products found in the drug store often contain a pH balance and consistency that does not support conception.
+They can actually prevent sperm from effectively swimming through the cervix towards the woman’s egg.
 Some of these lubes even contain hormones or anesthetics, which are not particularly good for a woman’s vagina in general.

-Rest assured that there are many different lubrication options that will effectively increase a couple’s sexual enjoyment, while still allowing the man’s sperm to do their thing.
-If this pertains to you, these 5 examples are great places to start:
+Rest assured that there are many different lubrication options that will effectively increase a couple’s sexual enjoyment, that don’t affect fertility.
+Here are 5 types of lubricants to start with.

 - Oil.
 It might sound slightly nutty, but natural oils like canola, almond, olive, or coconut oil all make excellent lubricants.
 Each of these are easily and naturally absorbed by the body, and are all safe on sperm.
 None of these are likely to cause infection, but coconut oil in particular has antifungal properties in case you’re concerned.